“She’s coming!” Vicky burst into the break room causing Avera to jump off the couch from a drooling sleep.

 “I’m pretty sure that’s not what she is.”

 “I’m confused, what’s happening then?”
-Avera wove several glowing orbs that followed above their heads.
-They began to climb the stairs towards the roof.
+Avera wove glowing orbs that floated above their heads as they climbed the stairs towards a roof access hatch.

-“Crystal is nearby,” Vicky said, barely able to contain her excitement.
+“Crystal was spotted nearby,” Vicky said, barely able to contain her excitement.

 DO NOT SAY THAT NAME.
-IT IS AN ILL OMEN.
+IT IS A CURSE.

 Vicky rolled her eyes.